-There are two situations in which it’s most essential to listen to your children: when you’re solving problems together and when you’re supporting your child in solving their own problems.
+There are two situations in which it’s most essential to listen to your children: when you’re solving problems together AND when you’re supporting your child in solving their own problems.

 Problems arise when this non-listening leads to inner turmoil within you.
 You might be thinking, ‘You’re telling me that there are times when I shouldn’t listen to my kids?
-I’ll feel guilty if I don’t because my kids will be hurt, feel like I don’t care, and then get mad at me, which will make my limit setting worse.’
+I’ll feel guilty if I don’t because my kids will be hurt, feel like I don’t care, and then get mad at me, which will make my limit setting worse.”

 Let’s unpack those concerns and explore why listening to your child when you are using the Director Role to set limits and expectations is not advised.

 The Director Role: Little or No Listening to Children